-If you have a co-owned bond: If you purchased a bond in your name together with the name of another individual, whether adult or minor, signatures of both owners are required at the time of redemption.
+If you have a co-owned bond: a bond purchased in your name together with the name of another individual, whether adult or minor, requires the signature of both owners at the time of redemption.
 This process is in place to protect all parties where there are multiple registered owners.

 If the bond owner is a minor: A bond registered in the name of a minor (under 18 years of age), who is unable to sign his/her name, may be redeemed against the signature of a parent or guardian who has legal custody of the bond owner.
 The birth certificate (or other proof of age document) of the bond owner will be needed as evidence of age.

-If you purchased a bond for someone else: If you purchased a bond in the name of an individual, whether adult or minor, only the registered owner, not the purchaser, has access to the funds.
+If you purchased a bond for someone else: a bond purchased in the name of another individual, whether adult or minor, does not allow the purchaser access to the funds.
+Only the registered owner has access to the funds.

 CPBs purchased through financial institutions, investment dealers and by phone will earn interest up until the maturity date.
-After that date, no additional interest will be paid out and bonds should be redeemed at your financial institution.
+After that date, no additional interest will be paid out and bonds should be redeemed where you bank or invest.

 To report a lost, stolen or destroyed certificated bond, you must contact Customer Service and provide the following information: